eharason/cusec-react/README.md

 This app displays a collection of TV Series and Movie posters that I have on my list to watch.
 While it's clear from the posters what's on my list, the app isn't very visually appealing.
 Your task will be to update some files in this repo (`.css`, `.js`, and `.test.js`) by
-1. asking questions to `GitHub Copilot Chat` in `VSCode`
+1. asking questions to `GitHub Copilot Chat`
 2. implementing the suggestions generated
-3. essentially making the app more visually appealing!
+3. essentially making the app more visually appealing and (bonus) fixing/implementing tests!

 Please read on for more details!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).